 At Kincraig Medical Clinic we have a team of friendly reception staff available to assist with inquiries, booking appointments and providing information.

-Our team of receptionists Emily, Lauren, Carolyn, Nicole, Lana, Kristen, Julie and Chelsea work closely with their office Manager Deb Dewhirst to ensure caring and efficient support for our patients.
-Sue and Brooke will help with any financial queries you may have about Medicare or your out of pocket expenses.
+Our team of receptionists Emily, Lauren, Carolyn, Nicole, Lana, Kristen, Julie, Bianca and Chloe work closely with their office Manager Deb Dewhirst to ensure caring and efficient support for our patients.
+Brooke will help with any financial queries you may have about Medicare or your out of pocket expenses.

 We have a team of Registered and Enrolled nurses who are able to assist patients with blood pressure checks, wound dressings, immunisations and more!
 We can offer you Chronic disease management appointments and health checks within your home.
-Jane H, Jane C, Nicole, Chris, Amber, Tania, Molly, Alycia and Amanda are very caring and ensure that all our patients are well looked after and supported.
+Jane H, Jane C, Nicole, Chris, Amber and Amanda are very caring and ensure that all our patients are well looked after and supported.

 ALL the staff at KMC are committed to working together to ensure the best possible outcomes for our patients.